Pedrosilva03/pathfinder-viewer/README.md

 ## Features
 - Visited nodes
 - Nodes to be visited
-- Path found
+- Path found animated

 ## Algorithms
 - A*
 - Djikstra
+- BFS (Breadth-First Search)
-- DFS
+- DFS (Depth-First Search)
+- GBFS (Greedy Best-First Search)

 ## TODO
-- Add more algorithms
+- Feature to reset the program without closing it

 ## Execution
 To execute the program just run this command on the root of this repository